MSDocsCHS/WSL-pr.zh-CN/intune.md

 ---
-title: Intune settings
+title: Intune 设置
 description: Available settings in Intune for the Windows Subsystem for Linux (WSL) ms.date: 01/10/2024 ms.topic: article
 ---

-# Intune settings for WSL
+# 适用于 WSL 的 Intune 设置

 You can now use management tools like Intune to manage WSL as a Windows component.